-TRC may receive compensation for its ratings and certain analyses, normally from issuers or underwriters of securities or from obligors.
+TRC receives compensation for its solicited ratings and certain analyses, normally from issuers, originators, arrangers, or underwriters of securities or from obligors.
 TRC reserves the right to disseminate its opinions and analyses.
-TRC's public ratings and analyses are made available on its Web sites, www.taiwanratings.com (free of charge), and rrs.taiwanratings.com.tw (subscription), and may be distributed through other means, including via TRC publications and third-party redistributors.
+TRC's public ratings and analyses are made available on its Web sites, www.taiwanratings.com (free of charge), and wrs.taiwanratings.com. (gubscription), and may be distributed through other means, including via TRC publications and third-party redistributors.
+Please click here (subscription), and may be distributed through other means, including via TRC publications and third-party redistributors.
+Please click here for any other conflict of interests that may affect the credit rating as requested by the regulator.